-These ginger and nutmeg-spiced cupcakes are a delicious alternative for Christmas baking.
+These ginger and nutmeg-spiced cupcakes are a delicious alternative to vanilla.

 Preheat the oven to 190C/375F/Gas 5.
 Line two 12-hole muffin tray with 15 paper cases.

 Beat the butter and sugar together in a bowl until light and creamy.
 Beat in the treacle, syrup, eggs and egg yolks until well combined.

 Sift together the flour, ginger, nutmeg, baking powder and salt.
 Add half of the flour mixture to the butter mixture, then beat in half of the warm milk.
 Add the remaining flour mixture and the remaining milk and beat until well combined.

 Spoon the mixture into the muffin cases and bake for 20-25 minutes, or until well risen and lightly firm to the touch.
 Remove the cakes from the tin and set aside to cool on a cooling rack.